linode/terraform-linode-k8s/README.md

  -var server_type_master=g6-standard-2 \
  -var nodes=1 \
  -var server_type_node=g6-standard-2 \
- -var docker_version=17.12.0~ce-0~ubuntu
 ```

 This will do the following:

-- provisions three Linode Instances with Ubuntu 16.04 LTS (the Linode instance type/size of the `master` and the `node` may be different)
+- provisions three Linode Instances with CoreOS ContainerLinux (the Linode instance type/size of the `master` and the `node` may be different)
-- connects to the master server via SSH and installs Docker CE and kubeadm apt packages
+- connects to the master server via SSH and installs kubeadm, kubectl, and other Kubernetes binaries to /opt/bin
 - runs kubeadm init on the master server and configures kubectl
 - downloads the kubectl admin config file on your local machine and replaces the private IP with the public one
-- installs flannel network
+- installs Cilium network
-- installs cluster add-ons (Kubernetes dashboard, metrics server and Heapster)
+- installs cluster add-ons: Kubernetes dashboard, metrics server and Heapster
+- installs Linode add-ons: CSI (LinodeBlock Storage Volumes), CCM (Linode NodeBalancers), External-DNS (Linode Domains)
-- starts the nodes in parallel and installs Docker CE and kubeadm
+- creates the master and nodes in parallel and starts the master controllers
 - joins the nodes in the cluster using the kubeadm token obtained from the master

 Scale up by increasing the number of nodes: